nlfiedler/zorigami/NOTES.md

         + offset: file position for this chunk
         + chunk SHA256
     - changed: SHA256 at time of backup, if different from key
+* extended attribute records
+    - key: `xattr/` + SHA1 of the attribute value (with "sha1-" prefix)
+    - value: attribute data as a Buffer

 #### Chunk Database